Intention-Aware Control Based on Belief-Space Specifications and Stochastic Expansion: Experimental Studies

-We use a comparison study to address the advantage of intention-aware control in risk restriction, where we consider two specifications that omit and incorporate the uncertain intentions of the \gls{ov} and the pedestrians, respectively (See Appx.-E for details).
+We use a comparison study to address the advantage of intention-aware control in risk restriction over a general no-awareness control method.
+For the former, we consider a specification incorporating the uncertain intentions of the \gls{ov} and the pedestrians.
+We use the same specification for the latter but omit the uncertain intentions (See Appx.-E for details).
 The resulting trajectories of the vehicles and the pedestrians are shown in Fig.~\ref{fig:uc2}.
-The trajectories of the \gls{ov} and the pedestrian are the results of 100 times Monte Carlo sampling.
-The multi-modal distribution of the \gls{ov} is displayed, with each modal denoting the distribution of a \textit{speeding-up}, a \textit{constant-speed}, and a \textit{slowing-down} intent, respectively.
+The trajectories of the \gls{ov} and the pedestrian are the results of 100 times Monte Carlo sampling, implying two multi-modal distributions, with each modal denoting their possible positions given an assumed intent.
 We can see that the \textit{no-awareness} \gls{ev} is at risk of colliding with the \gls{ov} for the \textit{speeding-up} intent at time step $k\!=\!16$.
 The multi-modal characteristics of the pedestrian are not obvious due to its low speed.
 But we can still see that \textit{no-awareness} \gls{ev} is at risk of colliding with the \textit{moving-fast} pedestrians at time step $k\!=\!20$.
 However, the intention-aware \gls{ev} has successfully avoided collisions with all possible positions of the \gls{ov} and the pedestrians by turning slightly earlier compared to the no-awareness case (See Fig.~\ref{fig:uc2}).
 Although this strategy seems antagonistic and aggressive from a practical perspective, it restricts the risk under the predefined level of $0.05$.

-The results indicate that the developed intention-aware control method ensures restricted risk despite the complex joint uncertainties and linearization errors.
+The results indicate that the proposed intention-aware controller ensures superior safety compared to a conventional no-awareness controller.
+In fact, the latter only considers the average behaviors of the opponents while the former incorporates all their possible behaviors.
+This means that intention-aware control can better understand the worst-case behaviors of the opponents, leading to an advantageous capability of reasoning about risk.
+Using PCE allows the precise characterization of nontrivial uncertainties raised by incorporating intentions.
+As a result, intention-aware control can guarantee provably restricted risk, even when the opponents perform antagonistic or adversarial behaviors.
+However, intention-aware control can only reason about the risk of the intentions incorporated in a predefined set.
+It is not effective for unexpected behaviors of the opponents.
+In unexpected cases, the ego vehicle should take the worst-case response, such as an emergency stop or driving to a safe zone, to ensure safety.